2,062 Shares in iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) Acquired by Delphia USA Inc.

-Delphia USA Inc. acquired a new stake in iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT – Get Rating) during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The institutional investor acquired 2,062 shares of the exchange traded fund’s stock, valued at approximately $237,000.
+Delphia USA Inc. bought a new position in shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT – Get Rating) in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor bought 2,062 shares of the exchange traded fund’s stock, valued at approximately $237,000.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
-TD Asset Management Inc. raised its position in iShares 20+ Year Treasury Bond ETF by 68.1% during the second quarter.
-TD Asset Management Inc. now owns 6,527,887 shares of the exchange traded fund’s stock valued at $749,858,000 after acquiring an additional 2,643,812 shares in the last quarter.
-FMR LLC lifted its stake in shares of iShares 20+ Year Treasury Bond ETF by 15.3% in the 2nd quarter.
-FMR LLC now owns 13,549,163 shares of the exchange traded fund’s stock valued at $1,556,392,000 after purchasing an additional 1,797,987 shares during the last quarter.
-State Street Corp lifted its position in shares of iShares 20+ Year Treasury Bond ETF by 81.2% in the first quarter.
-State Street Corp now owns 1,420,170 shares of the exchange traded fund’s stock worth $187,576,000 after buying an additional 636,284 shares during the last quarter.
-Flow Traders U.S. LLC acquired a new stake in shares of iShares 20+ Year Treasury Bond ETF in the first quarter worth about $81,030,000.
-Finally, Royal Bank of Canada boosted its stake in shares of iShares 20+ Year Treasury Bond ETF by 53.0% during the 1st quarter.
-Royal Bank of Canada now owns 1,716,591 shares of the exchange traded fund’s stock worth $226,728,000 after acquiring an additional 594,440 shares in the last quarter.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Stonebridge Capital Advisors LLC acquired a new position in shares of iShares 20+ Year Treasury Bond ETF during the 1st quarter worth about $29,000.
+Beaird Harris Wealth Management LLC grew its stake in shares of iShares 20+ Year Treasury Bond ETF by 95.9% in the first quarter.
+Beaird Harris Wealth Management LLC now owns 241 shares of the exchange traded fund’s stock worth $32,000 after acquiring an additional 118 shares during the last quarter.
+Hanson & Doremus Investment Management bought a new position in iShares 20+ Year Treasury Bond ETF during the second quarter worth $40,000.
+Worth Asset Management LLC acquired a new stake in iShares 20+ Year Treasury Bond ETF in the 1st quarter worth $44,000.
+Finally, EverSource Wealth Advisors LLC bought a new position in shares of iShares 20+ Year Treasury Bond ETF during the 1st quarter worth about $47,000.

 iShares 20+ Year Treasury Bond ETF Cuts Dividend